Dates & Prices

 Holiday Highlights

-• A great opportunity to join an exploration of the Western Ghats for its fine array of butterflies
+• An exploration of the wildlife rich Western Ghats, for a fine array of butterflies

-• The perfect winter escape from Europe for some sunshine, relaxation and wildlife all in one!
+• The perfect winter escape from northern Europe – sunshine, relaxation and wildlife all in one!

-• One centre tour, staying in an exclusive private villa with pool, for maximum relaxation
+• One centre tour, staying in an exclusive private villa with it’s own pool

-• Led by expert Lepidopterist Dr Simon Spencer & his wife Anne, alongside a local lepidopterist
+• Led by expert Lepidopterist Dr Simon Spencer, alongside an expert local lepidopterist

 • Highlights/target species include Malabar Banded Peacock, Southern Birdwing.
 Malabar Tree Nymph, Tamil Lacewing, Gladeye Bush Brown, Red Spot Duke, Map, Paris Peacock, Monkey Puzzle, Blue Tiger, and many more!